Rugby Sevens: Nutrition To Optimise Preparation, Performance & Recovery

 Some athletes may have access to facilities to make smoothies.
 Smoothies can be a great recovery tool as they can achieve the 3 R’s of recovery.
 Furthermore, there is the ability to enhance nutrient density of intake through the inclusion of fresh fruit, whilst frozen fruit and addition of ice can aid thermoregulation following competition in the heat.
 Below is an example infographic that works through the steps of tailoring a smoothie to an individuals demands and taste preferences:

 Protein plays an important role in the growth and repair of muscle, which makes it integral for adaptive remodelling of muscle.
-However, evidence is mixed as to whether after exercise induced muscle damage it can accelerate recovery.
-However, as there is no harm, and is of course beneficial to overall dietary intake, ensuring sufficient protein intake throughout the day and after competition is a good nutritional strategy.
+Ensuring sufficient protein intake throughout the day and after competition is a good nutritional strategy to consider.
 It is important to remember though not to over consume protein during the competition day at the expense of carbohydrate (high-intensity intermittent performance fuel source), as protein is the most satiating of the macronutrients.

 Professional rugby union players typically consume protein intakes greater than 2.0g/kg of body mass both ‘in-season’ and ‘pre-season’.
 Based upon the suggested protein guidelines a potentially suitable daily protein intake target at maintenance would be around 2.0 – 2.2g/kg of body mass.
 Regarding meal dosage, consumption of around 0.4g/kg body mass at each day time feed distributed every 3 to 5 hours is a sound strategy based upon the research.
 Ingestion of a greater protein feeding (potentially derived from casein protein – slow release protein) prior to sleep has been suggested due to the prolonged fasting period when sleeping to aid overnight muscle reconditioning).